SocialGouv/oblik/README.md

   https://www.reddit.com/r/kubernetes/comments/11vhfbz/kubereqsizer_open_source_vpa_alternative_for/
 - https://github.com/gardener/hvpa-controller

-    the first approach of Oblik was also to try to find a cursor between HPA anv VPA but we changed our approach
+    the first approach of Oblik was also to try to find a cursor between HPA and VPA but we changed our approach

 ## License